raspberrypilearning/flip-treat-webcards/en/step_7.md

 **ImageName:** PartyRing.png
 **TreatName:** Party Ring
-**TreatDescription:** A kind of biscuit with a layer of hard coloured icing on top.
+**TreatDescription:** A type of biscuit with a layer of hard coloured icing on top.

 --- /collapse ---